Provide a literacy activity with a kids alphabet discovery bottle. This easy-to-make sensory toy teaches the ABC’s as kids explore letters and sounds.

-Kids get excited when they start to recognize letters of the alphabet, especially the letters in their names.
+Kids get excited when they start to recognize letters, especially the letters in their names.
 You can help kids spot familiar letters in your day to day activities.

 - Look for letters on the cereal box, a road sign, or a favorite book cover.